• Skip to secondary menu

 I try to get my work done when the children aren’t around (for both my sanity and theirs) but with the best will in the world, some of it has to be done when they are home.
 This can lead to lots of guilt when you need to make a phone call and they want to show you the tower they’ve just built.
 The thing to focus on is that when you work from home, they’ll have to wait 10 minutes to show you the tower.
 If you were out at work, they’d have to wait all day.

-While having older children has its challenges (during the holidays in particular), I really don’t miss trying to work around a toddler!
+While having older children has its challenges (during the holidays in particular), I really don’t miss working from home with a toddler!
 If you’re still doing it, here are some practical tips to help you work from home with a toddler.

 A version of this post first appeared on Business for Mums